-Business is an important force in the diverse political and ethnic environment that is Singapore.
+Business is an important force in the diverse political and ethnic environment in Singapore.
 The economy is both industrial and international in nature.
-Unemployment is low-below 3%, the majority of the population is employed in manufacturing jobs, managerial positions, and the financial sector.1
+Unemployment is low-below 3%, the majority of the population is employed in manufacturing jobs, managerial positions, and the financial sector.

 The momentum toward excellence and achievement trickles down to encourage business growth and general prosperity as citizens continuously seek to improve themselves and their business affairs.